-The facility would utilize a SANE from Alliance Health Woodward and victim advocacy from Northwest Domestic Crisis Service.
-The facility has a Memorandum of Understanding with both agencies.
-I contacted supervisors at both agencies and confirmed that they provide the services outlined in the MOU.
+The facility would utilize a Victim Advocate from Osage Nation Family Violence Prevention Department.
+The facility has a Memorandum of Understanding with the Osage Nation Family Violence Prevention Department.
+I contacted a supervisor at Osage Nation Family Violence Prevention Department and confirmed that they provide the services outlined in the MOU.

-I also confirmed with the Oklahoma Statewide SANE Coordinator that when a SANE Examination takes place a victim advocate is also present to offer support to the victim.
+All sexual assault examinations would take place at the Hillcrest Medical Center in Tulsa Oklahoma.
+I confirmed with the Oklahoma Statewide SANE Coordinator that a SANE would be dispatched to the Hillcrest Medical Center to conduct the examination, and that the services are provided at no cost to the victim.
+She also confirmed that when a SANE Examination takes place a victim advocate is also present to offer support to the victim.
 She explained that anyone, including incarcerated individuals can be brought to a hospital, the hospital would then contact the SANE Nurse and victim advocate, who would both respond.
 These services are offered free of charge, and an individual MOU is not needed for the process.